-Graded Certificate - As part of our response to the current situation, for the next 12 months RSL Awards will also be offering an online alternative for Graded Music Exams which are called Graded Certificates.
+Graded Certificate - Until the effects of the pandemic are no longer impacting learning and examining, RSL Awards will also be offering an online alternative for Graded Music Exams which are called Graded Certificates.
 This is for candidates who cannot attend an examination venue, but would still like to achieve the qualification they have been working towards.
-Graded Certificates cover grades Debut to 5 and require the candidates to play three pieces (up to two free choice pieces) and all of the technical exercises published in the Rockschool Grade books.
-These should be recorded by the candidate as a continuous take and submitted via the online portal.
-It is important for candidates to remember a few things to ensure their exam does not break any rules:
+Graded Certificates require the candidates to play three pieces (up to two free choice pieces) and all of the technical exercises (omitting the Sight Reading / Improvisation, Ear tests and General Musicianship Questions.
+Please note: the technical exercises download contains further exercises than those that are published in the appropriate grade book) and cover Debut - Grade 8.
+Please refer to our Technical Exercise Guidance downloads for a comprehensive list of requirements.
+These should be recorded by the candidate as a continuous take and submitted as part of the video.
+It is important for candidates to remember a few important things to ensure their exam does not break any rules: